anair-it/spring-boot-microservices/README.md

 ## Spring boot services
 - [Service A](anair-service-a/README.md)
+    - Publishes a message on a Kafka topic
+    - Invoke a GET grpc endpoint
 - [Service B](anair-service-b/README.md)
+    - Consumes message from the Kafka topic published by Service A
 - [Service C](anair-service-c/README.md)
+    - grpc endpoint producing protobuffer content when invoked by Service A

 # Starting services
 - Start Kafka locally
 - [Start Jaeger server](https://www.jaegertracing.io/docs/1.6/getting-started/)
+    - Start Jaeger UI.
+If using a different host and port, update the same _application.properties_ in all services
-- Start all 3 spring boot services
+- `mvn clean spring-boot:run` on all 3 services

 ## Swagger UI
 - [Service A](http://localhost:8080/anair-service-a/swagger-ui.html)
 - [Service C](http://localhost:8082/anair-service-c/swagger-ui.html)

 # Executing service endpoints
 In Service A swagger page, try out __/publish/{userId}__ endpoint.
-This will execute a kafka and gRPC transaction.
+This will execute a kafka and grpc transaction.
 Check logs of all 3 services.
-View the trace graph below.
+View the trace graph in Jaeger UI.

 # Trace graph